 Program Description.
-The Chief Master Sergeant Leadership Course (CLC), located on Maxwell-Gunter AFB, AL, is a resident program that consists of 160 academic hours.
-The CLC is the capstone and pinnacle level of enlisted professional military education (EPME).
-The CLC provides Chief Master Sergeants the education to bridge strategic vision into tactical execution.
-Throughout the program, the CLC emphasizes critical thinking and an enterprise-level view in order to educate, inspire, and develop Chief Master Sergeants into strategic-level leaders who effectively lead, manage, and mentor lethal and ready organizations.
-The chiefs will continue to build on foundational strategic-level leadership competencies that are instrumental to fly, flight and win across the full spectrum of conflict and all domains of military power.
+The Chief Master Sergeant Leadership Course (CLC), located on Maxwell-Gunter AFB, AL, is a resident program that consists of 80 classroom hours.
+The CLC is designed to prepare Chiefs for their initial CMSgt roles and responsibilities, primarily targeting Chiefs serving at the squadron level.
+This course provides Chief Master Sergeants the education to bridge strategic vision into tactical execution.
+Throughout the program, the CLC emphasizes critical thinking and an enterprise-level view in order to educate, inspire, and develop Chief Master Sergeants who effectively lead, manage, and mentor lethal and ready organizations.
+Chiefs will attend the CLC within two years of receiving their promotion line number.
+Chiefs will continue to build on foundational leadership competencies invaluable to fly, fight, and win across the full-spectrum of conflict and all domains of military power.

 Learning Outcomes.
 The CLC prepares Chief Master Sergeants to:

 Faculty.
-The teaching staff of the CLC is composed of highly experienced active duty Chief Master Sergeants, along with former senior enlisted members (primarily retired Chief Master Sergeants) who hold a minimum Masters level academic and/or instructional credentials.
+The teaching staff of the CLC is composed of highly experienced active duty Chief Master Sergeants, along with retired Chief Master Sergeants who hold a minimum Masters level academic and/or instructional credentials.
 Instructor selection is determined by professional experience, academic background, and faculty qualification.

 Duration.
-Completion of the course is delivered in 20 academic days.
-The CLC conducts seven classes per year with 96 to 108 students in each class.
+Completion of the course is delivered in 10 academic days.
+The CLC conducts ten classes per year with 72 to 84 students in each class.

 550 McDonald St, Bldg 1143

 More CMSAF News

 LDP401B Read Ahead, Self-Assessment and Your RTL

 LDP402A Read Ahead, Doctrine Annex 1-1 Force Development